OneDrive and Syncing Microsoft Office Across Devices

 Like with other cloud storage like Google Drive, it’s a good idea to create folders to keep your files organized.
 My Google Drive has more variety of files for my content creation and client work, so I have more folders there.
 OneDrive mostly contains folders for my ebook files.

 To create a new folder, click the “+NEW” button at the top of the screen.
-You’ll be given the option of choosing what you want to create (file or folder).
+You’ll have the option of choosing what you want to create (file or folder).
 Select Folder and name your folder so you can find your files easily later.